EarthenSky/slant-solver/README.md

   - MSBuild is not specifically attached to Visual Studio, you can customize it!
   -

+# Blog post:
+  -start by reading the file format -> I was unable to find a real description of the format, but I managed to figure it out based on looking at t afew examples
+  - next, we need to come up with a way to detecgt if the puzzle is solved or not.
+This is required in oredr to start wiht some brute force approaches.
+We can even count how many mistakes we catch.
+    - in order to detect if the puzzle is solved or not, we need to search for any cycles.
+The playing field has no cycles if it is a forest (that is a set of unconnected acylic graphs (trees))

 # blog post:
 - slant is a fun but somewhat obscure puzzle (at least when compared with sudoku)
 - lines can be placed from top left to bottom right, or top right to bottom left.